flipstaq/flipstaq/docs/README.md

-# FlipStaq Documentation Structure
+# Flipstaq Documentation Structure

-This directory contains comprehensive documentation for the FlipStaq eCommerce platform, reflecting **only currently implemented features and services**.
+This directory contains comprehensive documentation for the Flipstaq eCommerce platform, reflecting **only currently implemented features and services**.

 ## 📁 Directory Structure